-Each student is allocated to a Proctor to support and facilitate their academic progress
+Each student is allocated to a Proctor to support and facilitate their academic progress across all subjects/modules and to support their general welfare.
+Proctors meet regularly with their students to resolve issues related to academics and personal welfare.

 Proctors monitor attendance and achievement data of students as recorded by Teachers from time to time.
 Proctors monitor for concerns/issues, including: